Premium Bonds when someone dies: check for £123m in unclaimed prizes first

 OptionWhat it means

-Cash in immediatelyBonds are removed from the draw.
+Cash in immediatelyBonds are removed from the draw once the claim is processed.
 You receive the face value of all bonds.
-Any prizes won before NS&I was notified are forwarded to you.
+Any prizes already won are forwarded to the estate.

-Keep in the drawBonds continue to enter monthly prize draws until you claim or until 12 months have elapsed.
-Any prizes won are paid by warrant (similar to a cheque) to the executor, and added to the estate.
+Keep in the drawBonds keep entering monthly draws until you claim or until 12 months have elapsed.
+Any prizes won are paid by warrant (like a cheque) to the estate.

-There is no right or wrong decision — it depends on how quickly the estate needs to be settled and whether you consider the prize draws worth the wait.
-The face value of the bonds does not change; it is always repaid in full.
+Neither choice is right or wrong – it depends on how quickly the estate needs to be settled and whether the prize draws feel worth the wait.
+The face value never changes; it is always repaid in full.
+Premium Bonds do not earn interest, so capital sitting in the draw is not growing beyond the chance of a prize.

 Prizes after death are paid by warrant.
-Once NS&I has been notified of the death, prizes are no longer credited to the deceased’s account.
-Instead, they are paid by paper warrant (like a cheque) made out to the person legally entitled to the estate.
-If you receive prize warrants before the claim is fully processed, return them to NS&I — they will be reissued correctly once the claim completes.
+Once NS&I has been told of the death, prizes are no longer credited to the deceased’s account.
+They are paid by paper warrant (similar to a cheque) made out to the person legally entitled to the estate.
+If you receive a prize warrant before the claim is fully processed, return it to NS&I – it will be reissued correctly once the claim completes.

 Prizes do not expire.
-Unclaimed prizes from before the death — prizes that were won but never collected — do not lapse.
-They remain claimable through NS&I’s prize checker.
-As of March 2026, NS&I holds over £116 million in unclaimed prizes across all Premium Bonds accounts, some going back many years.
-Worth checking.
+Prizes won before the death but never collected do not lapse.
+They stay claimable through NS&I’s prize checker.
+As of 1 July 2026, NS&I holds £123.5 million in unclaimed prizes across all Premium Bonds accounts – 2,817,080 prizes, some going back decades.
+Worth checking before you close the estate.

 What happens after 12 months

-If the 12-month prize window passes without the bonds being claimed, NS&I automatically removes them from the prize draw and transfers the invested capital to the NS&I Unclaimed Premium Bonds Account.
+If the 12-month prize window passes without the bonds being claimed, NS&I removes them from the prize draw and holds the invested capital in its unclaimed funds.

 The money does not disappear.
-It remains claimable by the estate at any time, with no time limit and no charges — but no further prizes can be won.
-Once the bonds leave the draw, they cannot be re-entered.
+It stays claimable by the estate at any time, with no time limit and no charges – but no further prizes can be won, and once the bonds leave the draw they cannot be re-entered.

-If you are administering an estate and notice that more than 12 months have elapsed since the death, contact NS&I directly on 08085 007 007 to begin the claim process for the unclaimed capital.
+If you are administering an estate and realise more than 12 months have passed since the death, contact NS&I on 08085 007 007 to begin the claim for the unclaimed capital.

 Probate and the £5,000 threshold